 Internal Medicine/Critical Care Program Director, Drew MacGregor, M.D

 All rotations are at Wake Forest Baptist Medical Center, a tertiary referral center for central and western North Carolina and southern Virginia.
 The fellowship includes rotations in our Neurosciences, Cardiothoracic, Medical, and Trauma, Intensive Care Units.
 Critical Care fellows have in depth interaction with residents and attending physicians from each of these specialties, further broadening their training and experience.
 Elective rotations include the opportunity for time in the Operating Rooms, Coronary Care Unit, Pediatric ICU, and additional training in toxicology, transesophageal echocardiography, and other disciplines is available.
+Bedside ultrasound utilization is immediately available in each of the Critical Care Units and taught throughout the program.
 Fellows are actively engaged in ICU triage, quality improvement (QI) and other administrative functions as they pursue their training.

 The Department of Anesthesiology Section on Critical Care provides a wide variety of didactic and other educational conferences, including weekly Core Curriculum lectures, and several monthly conferences - Journal Club, Research Meeting, Critical Care M&M, and Board Review.
-Each Friday, the section has Critical Care Grand Rounds that is dedicated to topic discussions relevant to critical care that are given by fellows or attending physicians, both from within the Section on Internal Medicine Critical Care and faculty outside our department.
+Each Friday, the section has Critical Care Grand Rounds, which is a multi-disciplinary conference, that is dedicated to topic discussions relevant to critical care that are given by fellows or attending physicians, both from within the Section on Internal Medicine Critical Care and faculty outside our department.
 During many of the conferences, fellows will have the opportunity to present interesting cases, review the literature, or give prepared topic discussions.